-Fall Protection Clearance & Force Calculator
+Fall Protection Clearance Calculator

 Calculate total fall distance, required clearance, maximum arrest force, and swing fall radius per OSHA 1926.502(d) and ANSI Z359

-Check scaffold loading and capacity limits
+Check scaffold loading prompts and source limits

 Scaffold Load & Tie Calculator →Evaluate trench sloping requirements for below-grade work